jk011ru/vnc-lm/README.md

 Model downloading and removal is turned off by default and can be enabled by configuring the `.env`.

 #### QoL Improvements
 Streaming message generation with messages longer than 1500 characters split into pages.
 Message attachments like text-based files, web links, and screenshots can be added into the context window.
-The bot can be configured to reply with or without mentioning it through the `.env`.

 Switch between conversations by clicking `rejoin conversation` in the Discord context menu.
 Conversations can be continued from any point and with different models.
 All messages are cached and organized into conversations. `Entrypoint.sh` helps the cache file persist across Docker containers.